WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 2022 01 31 | In Class
 First day to work in class physically.
 As such, we are review the "Working with Data Types, Operators and Variables."
 Found out a better way of completing the fourth Ex.
 Specifically, to check for empty spaces at the beginning and end of a variable could be ``` variable.includes(" ");```.
 Also, it is a good practice to trim a user's input so there aren't any spaces at in their inputs.

+### 1100 | JS Object 2
+Hurray!
+Figured out what the instructions were tyring to ask us to do.
+At the beginning I wasn't able to think correctly.
+After some time, I figured out the structure of the JS file.
+It was an object with one parameter and two functions.
+One of the functions needed to call the other, so it could manipulate the results if the user highlighted that it should.

 ---

 ## 2022 01 30 | JS Objects 1